iotaledger/goshimmer/tools/docker-network/README.md

 Running `./run.sh` spins up a GoShimmer network within Docker as schematically shown in the figure above.
 `N` defines the number of `peer_replicas` and can be specified when running the network.
-The peers can communicate freely within the Docker network while the autopeering network visualizer, `master_peer's` dashboard and web API are reachable from the host system on the respective ports.
+The peers can communicate freely within the Docker network while the analysis dashboard, `master_peer's` dashboard and web API are reachable from the host system on the respective ports.

 The different containers (`entry_node`, `peer_master`, `peer_replica`) are based on the same config file and separate config file and modified as necessary, respectively.